Sergeon/Ubuntu-PHPcli-lesscss-watcher/README.md

 #dependencies:

-    PHP cli, lessc and the inotify module of PHP must be installed.
+    PHP cli, lessc, inotify and the inotify module of PHP must be installed.

 #Usage: